Samsursekh/Placement-Practice/priya-practise/css.md

 - the element is positioned based on the user's scroll position.After element goes to scroll position it act as fixed and we give it using top,left,right,bottom.

-#  difference betwwen the block element and inline element ?